Amos Smalley: White whale

 In her book Moshup's Footsteps, Wampanoag historian Helen Manning describes her uncle Amos.
 Manning recounts how Smalley described when he saw the Great White Whale, he remembered the story of the last great Sachem of Aquinnah - Mittark and how Mittark, on his death bed, warned of strangers coming to Aquinnah.
 As a sign of his prophecy, he said a great white whale would rise out of Witch Pond.
 Amos further described how when Moshup took leave of Aquinnah, he dug a secret tunnel from the cliffs to Witch Pond, so his pet white whale could seek safety and refuge.
-According to Manning, a tradition continues that when fog is seen over Witch Pond or felt in the air, Wampanoag's say that the White Whale is spouting her plume.
+According to Manning, a tradition continues that when fog is seen over Witch Pond or felt in the air, Wampanoags say that the White Whale is spouting her plume.